Leonardo-Boss/suckless-site/sta.li/index.md

 * binary is primary focus, each executable is statically linked, potentially different executable format than ELF, since ELF is mainly designed to support dynamic linking
 * kernel is a single monolit based on linux, by default no kernel module support
-* system loader is lilo, no other loader supported
+* system loader is lilo (maybe we start maintaining it)
 * no initrd initially
 * perhaps later whole system in ramdisk? will see (20h idea)
 * init system should be based on just 1 /etc/rc.{start,stop} script (look at p9 how they do it)